Estimated reading time: 3 minutes

 As a leader, communicating change effectively is definitely an asset in the workplace – and life in general.

-One way to improve your communication skills is learning from leaders who have mastered the art of communication.
+One way to improve your communication skills is to learn from leaders who have mastered the art of communication.

 The techniques, ideas, and knowledge they’ve chosen to share are valuable for many reasons.
 People at all levels of experience can acquire new skills, discover new ideas, and even change their mindset based on the experience and expertise of these three practiced leaders.